AdobeDocs/experience-manager-cloud-service.en/help/overview/architecture.md

 ## Logical architecture {#logical-architecture}

 AEM as a Cloud Service is made up of high-level solutions such as AEM Sites, AEM Assets, and AEM Forms.
 These services are licensed individually, but can be used in collaboration.
-Each solution uses a combination of the composable services that AEM as a Cloud Service provides, dependent on their respective use cases.
+Each solution uses a combination of composable services provided by AEM as a Cloud Service, dependent on their respective use cases.

 ### Programs {#programs}

 AEM applications are materialized in the form of a [Program](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/program-types.md) that you create in the Cloud Manager application, according to your licensing entitlements.
 These programs give you full control over how the associated AEM application is named, configured and how permissions are allocated, in the context of a particular project.

 As a customer, you are usually identified by Adobe as a **tenant**, also known as an *IMS organization* (Identity Management System).
-A tenant can have as many programs as needed and licensed.
+A tenant can have as many programs as needed, and licensed.
 For example, it is quite usual to see a central program for AEM Assets, while AEM Sites might be used in multiple programs corresponding to multiple online experiences.

 >[!NOTE]
 >
 >AEM Edge Delivery Services are exposed as a top-level solution in Cloud Manager, while being part of the other main solutions from a licensing standpoint.
 For example, AEM Sites with Edge Delivery Services.

-A program can be configured with any combination of the high-level solutionsn and each solution can support from one-to-many add-ons.
+A program can be configured with any combination of the high-level solutions, and each solution can support from one-to-many add-ons.
 For example, Commerce or Screens for AEM Sites, Dynamic Media or Brand Portal for AEM Assets.

 ![AEM as a Cloud Service - Programs](assets/architecture-aem-edge-programs.png "AEM as a Cloud Service - Deployment Architecture")